expressjs/multer/README.md

 `destination` as a function.
 When passing a string, multer will make sure that the directory is created for you.

-`filename` is used to determine what the file should be named inside the folder.
+`fileName` is used to determine what the file should be named inside the folder.
-If no `filename` is given, each file will be given a random name that doesn't include any file extension.
+If no `fileName` is given, each file will be given a random name that doesn't include any file extension.

-**Note:** Multer will not append any file extension for you, your function should return a filename complete with an file extension.
+**Note:** Multer will not append any file extension for you, your function should return a fileName complete with an file extension.

 Each function gets passed both the request (`req`) and some information about the file (`file`) to aid with the decision.